 Originally, it was shared by both Christians and Muslims.
 However, this changed in the 8th century with the construction of the mosque after the Islamic conquest.
 A cathedral was later built in the middle of the mosque with the Christian reconquest of the city in the 13th century.

-12. Prado museum
+12. Prado Museum

 The Prado Museum has a complete collection of Spanish paintings.
 A collection of paintings from the 11th to 18th centuries can be seen here.
 Therefore, plan enough time, because, with several thousand paintings by world-famous artists such as Picasso or Goya, you will quickly forget the time around you.
-For art lovers and those who want to become one, this is an overwhelming place.
+For art lovers like me and those who want to become one, this is an overwhelming place.

 In addition, the Prado Museum has the largest collection of Spanish paintings in the world.
 The quality and variety of its collections make the museum one of the best art museums on the plains of Europe.
 To learn more about the great masters and their art, it is certainly an advantage to take a guided tour.